Venom (band): Reunion and new releases (1995–present)

-In 2007 Mike Hickey left the band and guitarist Stuart "Rage" Dixon joined the band and this line-up released the record Hell the following year.
-In 2009 drummer Danny "Dante" Needham joined the band and Lant wrote that this will be known as "The Epic Line-Up of Venom", and they set off on a full South American tour.
+In 2007, Mike Hickey left the band and guitarist Stuart "Rage" Dixon joined the band and this line-up released the record Hell the following year.
+In 2009, drummer Danny "Dante" Needham joined the band and Lant wrote that this will be known as "The Epic Line-Up of Venom", and they set off on a full South American tour.
 After headlining festivals around the world for the next couple of years gaining in popularity, they released the Fallen Angels album on 28 November 2011.

 Venom released their fourteenth studio album, From the Very Depths, on 27 January 2015.
 The band also played one song, "Rise", they were working on in the studio, live for the audience at Rockfest 2014.

-A three-track EP, 100 Miles to Hell, was released on 22 December 2017.
+Venom released a three-track EP, 100 Miles to Hell, on 22 December 2017.
 Their fifteenth album, Storm the Gates, was released on 14 December 2018.

-Reunion of the Venom '89/'90 line-up as "Venom Inc."